FAQs

 Secretariat

-The role of the Secretariat is to maintain the day-to-day business and administration of the Steering Committee, Principles, and the Signatories.
-The Secretariat serves a facilitating function in the Steering Committee, Technical Committee, and among Signatories.
+The role of the Secretariat is to maintain the day-to-day business and administration of the Steering Committee, the Principles, and the signatories.
+The Secretariat serves a facilitating function in the Steering Committee, Technical Committee, and among signatories.
 The Secretariat role can be fulfilled by a relevant non-profit and independent third-party entity.
 This role is currently fulfilled by the Global Maritime Forum.

 Advisory